rafalcode/gd_png_ex/README.md

 # undocumented bits of code
 simpng.c this was created from magpng ... it's almost the same.
 Not sure what I had in mind.

+# rect234.png
+You'll look at this and say.
+Did I generate this?
+Well the random x positioing of the rectangles is probab;y difficult and the name of te file suggests ... an inkscape template!